tritonro/cse15l-lab-reports/lab3.md

 ```
 oi ello
 ```

-example 2
+ a sentence or two about what it’s doing and why it’s useful. example 2
 ```
 oi ello
 ```
+ a sentence or two about what it’s doing and why it’s useful.

 Second,

 example 1
 ```
 oi ello
 ```
-example 2
+ a sentence or two about what it’s doing and why it’s useful. example 2
 ```
 oi ello
 ```
+ a sentence or two about what it’s doing and why it’s useful.

 Third,
 example 1
 ```
 oi ello
 ```
+ a sentence or two about what it’s doing and why it’s useful.

 example 2
 ```
 oi ello
 ```
+ a sentence or two about what it’s doing and why it’s useful.

 Fourth
 example 1
 ```
 oi ello
 ```
+ a sentence or two about what it’s doing and why it’s useful.

 example 2
 ```
 oi ello
 ```
+ a sentence or two about what it’s doing and why it’s useful.